Darryl B. Hood: Education

-Teaching/experiences
+Career

-Dr. Hood has been a professor and entrepreneur at Meharry Medical College since March 1994.
+Hood has been a professor and entrepreneur at Meharry Medical College since March 1994.
 This college, located within an area characterized by extreme poverty, developed Dr. Hood's understanding of the challenges faced by vulnerable communities.
 Building on this experience, he began to serve as the President of the Minority Professional Consortium for Environmental Impacted Communities, LLC in Tennessee during the early 2000s.
 This role allowed Dr. Hood to advocate for and support minority populations suffering from environmental health issues.

-In 2013 Dr. Hood became a Tenured Associate Professor and Entrepreneur at Ohio State University.
-Then, in August 2021, he became a Professor and Deans Fellow for the Division of Environmental Health Sciences, College of Public Health.
-Dr. Darryl B. Hood's commitment to environmental health equity also extended to national platforms, as evidenced by his service on the US EPA Exposure and Human Health Subcommittee of the Science Advisory Board for six years following 2010.

-Ohio State University is where Dr. Hood conducts most of his work.

 Research

-Darryl B. Hood has published 105 peer reviewed studies, ranging from the Exposome-Wide Association Study (ExWAS) applied to Latino cancer disparities to polycyclic aromatic hydrocarbons and their implications for developmental, molecular, and behavioral neurotoxicology.
+Hood has published 105 peer reviewed studies, ranging from the Exposome-Wide Association Study (ExWAS) applied to Latino cancer disparities to polycyclic aromatic hydrocarbons and their implications for developmental, molecular, and behavioral neurotoxicology.
 He spent the first half of his research career looking for the molecular level mechanisms that were operative when someone is living in an area that is disproportionately exposed to toxins compared to those that are not.
 During his fellowship in the Center of Molecular Toxicology at Vanderbilt University School of Medicine from 1993 to 2013 he received over 11.2 million dollars in funding for a series of projects focusing on these toxic substances.
-Daryl's current research is focused on public health education by expanding the Public Health Exposome to cover new knowledge found after the COVID-19 pandemic that can better prepare society for the next viral pandemic threat.
+His current research is focused on public health education by expanding the Public Health Exposome to cover new knowledge found after the COVID-19 pandemic.